-SUBR will review the effectiveness of its online/distance education programs to assure alignment with its institutional mission and priorities.
+SUBR reviews the effectiveness of its online/distance education programs to assure alignment with its institutional mission and priorities.
 The University considers well-developed online courses as building blocks for developing quality online/distance programs.
 Accordingly, applying current standards and best practices for course design is critical.
 Courses are designed using the Quality Matters (QM) standards with alignment to SACS.
-All faculty members involved in course design and/or delivery are required to be QM certified and also have completed a course on online pedagogy.
-Courses designed through this process are peer reviewed using the QM institutional process in alignment with the educational objectives of courses and programs
+All faculty members involved in course design and/or delivery must be QM certified and complete a course on online pedagogy.
+Courses designed through this process are peer reviewed using the QM institutional process in alignment with the educational objectives of courses and programs.